Troubleshooting Your First Popup

 Clues you need to clear your caches

-- Are logged into your wp-admin area: Server-side caching apps (hosting or WordPress cache plugins) usually don't cache pages when you're logged in as an admin.
-If your plugin shows up when you're logged in, but doesn't when you're logged out, try clearing your hosting and WordPress cache plugins.
+- You are logged into your wp-admin area: If your popup shows up when you're logged in, but doesn't when you're logged out, try clearing your hosting and WordPress cache plugins.
+Server-side caching apps (hosting or WordPress cache plugins) usually don't cache pages when you're logged in as an admin.
+That's why you can see changes right away when you're logged in.

 More on caching